 - Have negative thoughts about yourself

-As someone who has experienced symptoms of anxiety and depression I understand the impact of each on the quality of life.
-The good news is that both anxiety and depression are highly treatable.
+Anxiety and Depression can impact many aspects of our lives The good news is that both anxiety and depression are highly treatable.
 You do not have to live with ongoing severe symptoms of anxiety and depression.
 My goal in supporting those who are suffering with anxiety and depression is to offer a comfortable environment, compassion, a supportive relationship and guidance.
 Together we can address the issues bothering you, work to increase awareness, improve self-care, determine contributing issues and triggers and develop multiple strategies and options for coping.

 If you are feeling stuck in your life or if your stress levels and mood feel unmanageable, please consider reaching out for support.
 There is hope.